Fatimah019/techietutor/README.md

-﻿# Online Tutoring App (API)
+﻿# Online Tutoring App (API) V1

-An online tutoring app that has three categories of users: Admin, tutors and students.
-A user can register as a student on this platform.
-Afterwards, they can view all categories they can belong to.
-They can also view all subjects taught in a category.
+An online tutoring App that has three categories of users: Admin, tutors and students.
+Each of these users have their specific roles.

 ## Getting Started